 There is perhaps no better way to remember Mick than through admiring his skill in creating convincing weathering and the way his willingness to share his methods with others.
 It is our good fortune that the adversity of the Covid-19 pandemic has left us with material and recording that we otherwise might not have had available to us.

-The following are a series of video recordings of Mick Bonwick’s weathering sessions from the virtual Missenden weekends that during place during the Covid 19 Pandemic.
+The following are a series of video recordings of Mick Bonwick’s weathering sessions from the virtual Missenden weekends that took place during the Covid 19 Pandemic.

 - Mick Bonwick Weathering session from the Autumn 2020 Virtual Missenden event